-For the 2017 annual meeting, under the Governance Agreement McCain Capital Inc. has elected to nominate three directors who are Mr. Michael H. McCain, Mr. Ronald G. Close and Mr. William E. Aziz.
-While nominated by MCI, the CGC has concluded that neither Mr. Ronald G. Close nor Mr. William E. Aziz have any relationship with MCI other than as a director of the Corporation and accordingly are independent directors.
+For the 2018 annual meeting, MCI under the Amended Governance Agreement has elected to nominate four directors as its nominees: Michael H. McCain, Ronald G. Close, William E. Aziz and Jonathan W.F.
+McCain.
+While nominated by MCI, the CGC has concluded that neither Ronald G. Close nor William E. Aziz have any relationship with MCI other than as a director of the Corporation and accordingly are independent directors.
+Michael McCain is the CEO of the Corporation and Jonathan McCain is his son and accordingly neither is considered independent.